 Especially where children are involved, sexual abuse is a horribly detrimental crime that can forever alter one’s life—and even shatter their faith.
-So why does it seem so common within the Mormon Church?
+So why does sexual abuse in the LDS Church seem so common?

 There are many reasons for the prevalence of sexual abuse within the Mormon Church.
 Most often, it’s a result of favoring the Church’s reputation, the way laws are written, and the values that are impressed upon LDS members.